aphil22/aphil22/README.md

 - 👋 Hi, I’m Abi
 - 👀 I’m interested in Machine Learning, Computer Vision, Robotics
-- 🌱 I’m currently learning Computer Vision, AI
-- 💞️ I’m looking to collaborate on CNN, AI
+- 💞️ I’m looking to collaborate on AI and Robotics
-- 📫 Reach me at abilashphilip2012@gmail.com

 <!---
 aphil22/aphil22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.